 Hedge funds used to focus purely on the all-important 'track record' of any potential new employee.
 But, with a dearth of talent coming out of investment banks, many have started their own graduate recruitment programmes and there's a renewed requirement for top degrees and professional qualifications.

 Getting in at a graduate level is still incredibly competitive.
-Point72 Asset Management, for example, takes on less than 1% of those who apply to its new academy programme, while Man Group received around 1,000 applications for 4-6 entry level vacancies annually.
+Point72 Asset Management, for example, takes on less than 1% of those who apply to its academy programme, while Man Group received around 1,000 applications for 4-6 entry level vacancies annually.

 “Hedge fund employers rarely look for formal qualifications, beyond a strong undergraduate degree,” says Anthony Keizner, partner at Odyssey Search Partners.
 “There’s a general suspicion that further education takes someone away from investing in the markets, where they would have been better off learning ‘real life’ experiences on the job.”

 But, how do professional qualifications stack up in hedge funds?
 Institutional asset managers, of course, tend to demand that their analysts and portfolio managers prove their worth by passing all three levels of the Chartered Financial Analyst (CFA) qualification.
 However, our own figures suggest that less than 2% of those pursuing the CFA designation work in hedge funds, and the CFA Institute says that 3% of its members work in the sector.
+Among the community of hedge fund professionals on our database, however, the CFA is the most commonly held designation outside of a higher education degree - 20% of people have studied at least one level of the qualification.